CoderFromCasterlyRock/MTrain/README.md

 		MTrain train = new MTrain( );
 		train.init();

-Create Message Listeners and register them with MTrain.
+Create Message listeners and register them with MTrain.

 		MListener listener1			= new LoginListener( );
 		MListener listener2			= new SubscribeListener( );